-So, how does a technical professional explain technical ideas to a non-technical audience?
+So, how do you explain technical concepts to a non-technical audience?

-In this article, we will review five strategies that developers, engineers, IT workers, and other technical professionals can use to communicate their ideas more effectively, strategies that you can quickly put into practice in almost any workplace imaginable.
+In this article, we will review seven tips that developers, engineers, IT workers, and other technical professionals can use to communicate their ideas more effectively.
+These can quickly be put into practice in almost any workplace imaginable.

 Let’s get started.